grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/browser/browsercontext/waitforevent.md

 ---
 title: 'waitForEvent(event[, optionsOrPredicate])'
-excerpt: 'Waits for event to fire and returns its value.'
+description: 'Waits for event to fire and returns its value.'
 ---

 Waits for the event to fire and returns its value.
 If a predicate function has been set it will pass the value to the predicate function, which must return `true` for the promise to resolve.